X

 | Allopurinol | Increased risk of skin rash | Combination possible, but watch for rash |

-Particularly relevant for patients on anticoagulants: the combination amoxicillin + warfarin requires close INR monitoring — bleeding risk can change significantly during antibiotic treatment.
-Patients taking rivaroxaban (Xarelto) or apixaban (Eliquis) should also inform their doctor.
+Particularly relevant for patients on blood thinners: the combination amoxicillin + Marcumar requires close INR monitoring – the bleeding risk can change markedly during antibiotic therapy.
+People taking rivaroxaban (Xarelto) or apixaban (Eliquis) should also inform their doctor.

-A common question in practice: why do I sometimes receive just amoxicillin and other times the combination with clavulanate?
-The difference is medically significant — and primarily concerns the side-effect profile and the resistance situation.
+A common question in practice: why do I sometimes get only amoxicillin and another time the combination with clavulanic acid?
+The difference is medically significant – and concerns above all the side-effect profile and the resistance situation.

 |---|---|---|

-Amoxicillin is considered one of the safest antibiotics in pregnancy.
-Animal studies and long-term clinical experience show no increased rate of malformations.
-Amoxicillin can be used in all trimesters and is recommended by teratology information services as the antibiotic of choice in pregnancy.
+Amoxicillin is regarded as one of the safest antibiotics in pregnancy.
+Animal studies and many years of clinical experience show no increased rate of malformations.
+Amoxicillin can be used in all trimesters and is recommended by Embryotox as the antibiotic of choice in pregnancy.

 Amoxicillin passes into breast milk in small amounts.
-The concentration is low enough that problems for the infant are generally not expected.
-Possible effects: mild diarrhoea or oral thrush in the infant.
-Stopping breastfeeding is usually not necessary.
+The concentration is so low that problems for the infant are generally not to be expected.
+Possible effects: mild diarrhoea or a thrush infection in the infant's mouth.
+Stopping breastfeeding is generally not necessary.

-Amoxicillin is licensed from birth.
-Oral suspensions are available for children — dosing is by body weight (see chapter 4).
-The suspension must be stored in the refrigerator once prepared and is stable for 7–14 days depending on the product.
-Parents can use the dose reminder to ensure no dose — including night-time doses — is missed.
+Amoxicillin is approved from the newborn period onwards.
+Suspensions (syrup) are available for children – dosing is by body weight (see chapter 4).
+After opening, the syrup must be stored refrigerated and, depending on the product, keeps for 7–14 days.
+Parents can use the dose reminder so as not to miss night-time doses either.

-Antibiotic resistance is one of the greatest global health challenges — and every individual bears responsibility.
-The WHO Global AMR Surveillance Report 2025 shows: resistance is continuing to rise.
-What does this mean for you as a patient?
+Antibiotic resistance is one of the greatest health problems worldwide – and every individual carries responsibility.
+The WHO Global AMR Surveillance Report 2025 shows that resistance continues to rise.
+In Germany, antibiotic consumption in 2024 stands at 13.8 DDD per 1,000 inhabitants per day – higher than before the pandemic.
+What does this mean for you as a patient in concrete terms?

-Taking medications correctly protects not only yourself but also future patients for whom antibiotics must continue to work.
+Anyone who takes medication correctly protects not only themselves but also future patients, for whom antibiotics will then still work.

 The brite app provides anonymised insights into what patients experience with amoxicillin in everyday life.
-A recurring pattern emerges: the most common problems arise not from the medication itself, but from gaps in information.
+A recurring pattern emerges: the most common problems do not arise from the medication itself but from gaps in information.

 | Observation | Frequency | Typical comment |